blog / Coding

 The short answer to this question is yes, you can learn to code online.
 In fact, anyone can learn to code online.
 Just five years ago, the general perception was that only science graduates or engineers could learn to code.
 But, that perception is being challenged now as professionals from different backgrounds are taking up coding courses to enhance their careers or change career paths.
 In fact, the option to learn coding online has broken the barriers in the field of coding.

 Emeritus offers a range of coding courses that can help you understand what is coding from a basic level or teach you skills at an advanced level.
 For most of these programs, it is not mandatory to have any coding experience to enroll.
+If you aren’t sure where to begin or what coding language to learn, the first step would be to educate yourself on each coding language.

 By Anwesha Barari